LoganBarnes/Net/README.md

 ### Addition

-For the Addition program the input is now four random binary integers.
-The output from the neural net should be the sum of all four numbers.
-Below is sample output from the program.
+For the Addition program the input is four random binary integers.
+The output from the neural net should be the sum of all four numbers (base-10).
+Below is sample output from the program after training.

 ```bash
 Input: